slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"Earn with your mind, not with your time."
-"You're never going to get rich renting out your time."
+"You’re never going to get rich renting out your time."
 "Trade money for time, not time for money.
-You're going to run out of time first."
+You’re going to run out of time first."
 -- Naval Ravikant*

 - There’s nothing wrong in specialization -- it’s how we stay sane.
 A very workable and easy to understand formula early in your career is specialize in two things; you don’t have to be better at X and better at Y than everyone you meet, you have to be "better at X than anyone who is better at Y" and "better at Y than anyone who is better at X." This is very, very achievable, regardless of how highly competent your local set of peers is.